xma711/notebook/computer_networks/wifi/README.md

 If this does not work, you may need to adjust the options.
 If connected successfully, continue in a new terminal (or quit wpa_supplicant with Ctrl+c and add the -B switch to the above command to run it in the background).
 WPA supplicant contains more information on options and on how to create a permanent configuration file for the wireless access point.

-in my case, i used
+In my case, i used

     wpa_supplicant -B -D nl80211,wext -i wlp6s0 -c <(wpa_passphrase "SSID" "the_key")